What to eat comes down to a few simple principles that you should use to consider whether a type of food deserves to be put in your mouth.

 - Insulin drives inflammatory processes that damage blood vessels, bodily tissues and mitochondria at the cellular level.

 - Avoid manufactured vegetable oils.
-Eat only natural fats from free-range animals and plant sources.
+Eat only natural fats, preferably from free-range animals and plant sources.
 If it isn’t naturally abundant then you should not consume it. (more details)